 4. Contain your clutter in a designated dropzone

-You know, of course.
+You know the importance of decluttering, of course.
 But sometimes life gets in the way — so the clutter piles up, and soon enough it starts to feel impossible to stay on top of.

 Enter your clutter dropzone: This nifty quick fix is essentially a box or other container where you can pile anything you don’t have time to deal with at the moment.

 Whether you keep it in your entryway, bedroom closet, or home office, a clutter dropzone is your secret cheat to stay clutter-free throughout the week.
 There’s no need to sacrifice style for functionality since a decorative basket makes a wonderful dropzone fixture.

 Just make sure to clear it out over the weekend (or whenever you have a chance) to hit the reset button on your home.